rohanreddych/rohanreddy.github.io/_posts/2021-02-27-kde-sok-update.markdown

 Hello!!!
 Last month I started working on "Automating Social Media data collection" as my Season of KDE project, I wanted to share my progress so far.
 The following work has been done:

+A data format has been establised and [this](https://github.com/rohanreddych/rohanreddych.github.io/tree/master/notes/sok-data) is the format of data that is collected every week.

 - Twitter data

 1. Public metrics like retweets, likes, replies and private metrics like engagement and clicks.